 Only two flavor options

 It’s not easy to find any fruit-flavored yogurt without added sugar, let alone a delicious one, but Siggi’s nailed it.
-It combined a few simple ingredients—whole milk, cream, bananas, fruit pectin, cinnamon, and probiotics—to make a subtly sweet yogurt that’s fresh and perfectly thick.
+It combined a few simple ingredients—whole milk, cream, bananas, fruit pectin, cinnamon, and live active cultures—to make a subtly sweet yogurt that’s fresh and perfectly thick.
 Customers love the yogurt's combination of a mild fruity flavor with its rich, creamy texture.

 Siggi’s prides itself on creating a Greek-style yogurt made with Scandinavian dairy traditions and milk that comes exclusively from family farms.
-To make the yogurt, Siggi’s uses four times as much milk as regular yogurt, which results in a thicker yogurt that’s loaded with high-quality protein.
-Each 4.4-ounce container packs in 11 grams of protein with only 5 grams of natural sugar that comes from the milk and the fruit.
+To make the yogurt, Siggi’s uses four times as much milk as regular yogurt.
+Each 4.4-ounce container packs in 11 grams of protein with only 5 grams of sugar that comes from the milk and the fruit.